“How the fuck do I figure out what to do with my life?” my little sister asked the other day.

 Keep asking yourself every day.
 You’ll get an answer.

-And if you’re still not sure, leave me a comment and we’ll figure it out together.
+And if you’re still not sure, let me know and we’ll figure it out together.

 But you probably already have an idea, haven’t you?